k5technologies/WorkFlowManager/README.md

 # WorkFlowManager
-A WorkFlow Manager for Hadoop jobs.
+A Java based WorkFlow Manager for Hadoop jobs.
 Similar to Oozie, but more flexible and robust.